Robustness of Higher Dimensional Nonlocality against dual noise and sequential measurements: Robustness in sequential exhibition of nonlocality

-When robustness is analyzed in the context of sustaining dual round violation via the use of sequential measurements, we observe a qualitatively different trend.
-For MES, $q_{\min}$ actually increases with $d$.
-This implies that robustness actually decreases with $d$ when MES are employed and we demand CGLMP violations by two Bobs.
-However, for MVS, $q_{\min}$ values do not change significantly on increasing $d$.
-See Table. \ref{tab:r2} for details of the $q_{\min}$ values for both MES and MVS.
-However, in both the cases, the gap between $q_{\min}$ and $p_{\min}$ increases with $d$.
+When robustness is analyzed in the context of sustaining dual-round violation via the use of sequential measurements, we observe a qualitatively different trend.
+For $\mathcal{M}_E$, $q_{\min}$ actually increases with $d$.
+This implies that robustness actually decreases with $d$ when $\mathcal{M}_E$ are employed and we demand CGLMP violations by two Bobs.
+However, for $\mathcal{M}_V$, $q_{\min}$ values do not change significantly on increasing $d$.
+See Table. \ref{tab:r2} for details of the $q_{\min}$ values for both $\mathcal{M}_E$ and $\mathcal{M}_V$.
+However, in both cases, the gap between $q_{\min}$ and $p_{\min}$ increases with $d$.
 For a pictorial representation of the situation, see Fig. \ref{fig:robust2}.

-The above results explain in part why inspite of an increase in the first round violation with $d$, one does not get higher number of Bobs which sequentially violates CGLMP inequality i.e., $ I_d^k >2$ with $k>2$ for higher dimensional systems.
-Although the amount of maximal first round violation grows, the disturbance induced by the measurements are high enough to actually bring down the violation in the second round with $d$ which ultimately leads to the third round becoming non-violating.
+The above results explain in part why despite an increase in the first round violation with $d$, one does not get a higher number of Bobs which sequentially violates CGLMP inequality i.e., $ I_d^k >2$ with $k>2$ for higher dimensional systems.
+Although the amount of maximal first-round violation grows, the disturbance induced by the measurements is high enough to actually bring down the violation in the second round with $d$ which ultimately leads to the third round becoming non-violating.